Handling Validation Errors in Forms

 The key to getting this approach right for screen reader users is to utilise the “alert” role on the element with our error list.
 Form validation is a very common use case for the “alert” role, and it ensures that as soon as a message is placed inside the element it will be announced to the user (without any need to add focus to it).

-A simple implementation for this approach would be:
+A minimal implementation for this approach would be:

 Using your screen reader, try tabbing to and clicking the submit button with no input in the email field.
 You should notice that the list of errors is immediately announced, and if you return to the email input you have an indication that the current input value is invalid.